OpenVPN: Raspberry Pi

 sudo apt-get install openvpn openssl

-We are switching to the directory of OpenVPN and paste a directory we will be needing later into it.
+We are switching to the directory and paste a directory we will be needing later into it.

 cd /etc/openvpn sudo cp -r /usr/share/doc/openvpn/examples/easy-rsa/2.0 ./easy-rsa